 Warm start: Above 100°F oil temperature you typically first want to try starting the engine without priming.
 If that fails and you think you do need to prime after all, do not over-prime – doing so washes away engine lubrication and causes cylinder wall damage.

-Cold start: Priming long enough is as important as adding enough throttle; try a bit more than both 3-5 seconds and ¼ of a inch throttle forward when you start.
+Cold start: Priming long enough is as important as adding enough throttle; try a bit more than both 3-5 seconds and ½ of a inch on the throttle instead of ¼ when you start.

 Weight & Balance

 By removing the vacuum system and replacing older avionics and servos, 3WF gained almost 56 lbs useful load in Spring of 2018; the CG moved 1.3″ (3.3cm) forward:

 Compass deviation card (RADIO ON) as of April 2018: